Xx-BHU1-xX/BMS_2025_ETV/hardware/README.md

 - Used **LTC6804-based slave boards (DC1894B)** with a **Linduino (DC2026)** as the isoSPI master.
 - The entire system ran on the **ATmega328P** on the DC2026.
 - SRAM was very limited (~2 KB), which was barely enough for:
-  - 72× cell voltages
+  - 72× cell voltages, SOC, DCIR values
-  - SOC variables
   - filtering / fault flags
 - This became the main bottleneck as features were added.